 History of San Francisco slide/lecture courses

-Plus, for more than 25 years, Monika has regularly attended programs, lectures and seminars which have served to increase her knowledge of San Francisco and California.
+Plus, for three decades, Monika has regularly attended programs, lectures and seminars which have served to increase her knowledge of San Francisco and California.
 She continues to attend special exhibits about local history, art, architecture, politics and economics.
 In addition, she has assembled a home library of books, articles, artifacts and other items, focusing on San Francisco, the Bay Area and California, much of which has been useful research material for her tours, talks and published works.

-Monika is a member of Authors’ Alliance, the Institute for Historical Study, the Mechanics’ Institute Library, the Monterey Museum of Art, San Francisco (architectural) Heritage, the Film Noir Fdtn. and the San Francisco History Association.
-She’s also a supporter of KQED, the Society of California Pioneers and the Friends of the Urban Forest.
+Monika is a member of the Institute for Historical Study, the Mechanics’ Institute, the Monterey Museum of Art, The Beat Museum, Victorian Alliance, San Francisco Heritage and the San Francisco Corral of Westerners International.
+She’s also a supporter of KQED, the Roxie Theatre, the Society of California Pioneers and the Friends of the Urban Forest.

 Yes, Monika is also a non-fiction writer.
-For information about her published works, including her book Antebellum and Civil War San Francisco: A Western Theater for Northern & Southern Politics, published by The History Press (November 2014), please visit the Publications page of this website.
+For information about her published works, including her books Antebellum and Civil War San Francisco: A Western Theater for Northern & Southern Politics (2014) and Bay Area Coffee: A Stimulating History (2019) both published by The History Press, please visit the Publications page of this website.

 Okay . . . what else might I want to know???